ContextDrag: Precise Drag-Based Image Editing via Context-Preserving Token Injection and Position-Aligned Attention: Experiment

-As illustrated in Fig.~\ref{fig::ablation study_visual}, our ablation study confirms the effectiveness and complementary nature of our proposed Positional Re-Encoding (PRE) and Overlap-aware Attention Mask (OAM).
-The baseline model struggles with drag editing, producing blurry artifacts and failing to relocate the object or maintain its structure.
-Adding our modules addresses these limitations in distinct ways.
-When equipped with only PRE, the model better adheres to the spatial instruction but compromises the object's visual fidelity, resulting in degraded color and texture.
-Conversely, the OAM alone preserves the object's appearance by shielding it from background context, but without PRE's guidance, it fails to move the object and instead reconstructs it in place.
-A successful edit is achieved only when PRE and OAM are combined, where the full model accurately relocates the object while preserving its appearance with high fidelity.
-This synergy underscores that both modules are essential for high-quality drag-based editing.
+\textbf{Qualitative Analysis.} As illustrated in Fig.~\ref{fig:ablation_study_visual}, the baseline model struggles with drag editing, producing blurry artifacts and failing to relocate the object or maintain its structure.
+When equipped with only PRE, the model better adheres to the spatial instruction but compromises visual fidelity, resulting in degraded color and texture.
+Conversely, OAM alone preserves the object's appearance by shielding it from conflicting reference features, but without PRE's positional guidance, it fails to move the object and instead reconstructs it in place.
+A successful edit is achieved only when PRE and OAM are combined: the full model accurately relocates the object while preserving its appearance with high fidelity.
+This synergy confirms that both modules are essential for high-quality drag-based editing.